Bad Habits (Nav album)

 Bad Habits is the second studio album by Canadian rapper Nav.
 It was released through XO Records and Republic Records on March 22, 2019.
 The album features guest appearances from The Weeknd, Meek Mill, Young Thug, Gunna, and Lil Durk.
 The deluxe edition was released four days later on March 26, 2019.
 It features additional guest appearances from Future and then-XO labelmate duo 88Glam.
 It follows his previous album, Reckless (2018), as well as his unofficial Brown Boy EP, released a week and a day before Bad Habits.
-The album debuted at number one on the US Billboard 200, becoming Nav's first US chart-topping album.
+The album debuted at number one on the Billboard Canadian Albums chart as well as the US Billboard 200, becoming Nav's first chart-topper on both.

 Background

-On March 17, 2019, CashXO released NAV’s Brown Boy EP which consisted of 5 tracks exclusively on Audiomack announced the album's title and release date.
+On March 17, 2019, CashXO released NAV's Brown Boy EP which consisted of 5 tracks exclusively on Audiomack announced the album's title and release date.

 The cover art was revealed via Instagram on March 19, 2019, with the tracklist on March 21, 2019.

 A track titled "Habits" featuring Lil Uzi Vert was supposed to be released on the album.
 According to Nav, the heads of Lil Uzi Vert's label, DJ Drama and Don Cannon, would not legally clear Lil Uzi Vert's verse.
 In a statement to Complex, DJ Drama said, "It's not about the money because we turned down $100k."

 On March 26, 2019, the deluxe version of Bad Habits was released, which features new guest appearances from Future and 88Glam, alongside all the songs from the Brown Boy EP.
 The originally unreleased track "Habits" which was supposed to feature Lil Uzi Vert, was also released as a solo version.
 According to Nav, he recorded Lil Uzi Vert's verse himself and put it on the song.